So you want to be a virtual assistant?

 The course is broken down into 6 units.
 It’s a mix of both video and written content.

-The later lessons teach you the ins and outs bookkeeping.
+The next few lessons cover the ins and outs bookkeeping.
 Here are just a few things you’ll learn from those units:

 - Introduction to income statements